 The second area about which you will be questioned is your state of health before the accident.
 It is very important that you pay attention to the questions that you are being asked.
 The defense lawyer is not simply curious about how you feel – it is his or her job to go on a fishing expedition in your past health, and try to find any prior injury that is similar to the one being claimed in your present case.
 If the defense lawyer does find such an injury, she or he will present a defense at trial claiming that your injuries were not caused by this incident, but were pre-existing.

 The third area of questioning will involve the facts of your loss.
-If your loss is a Car Wreck, the questions will center on the facts leading up to the wreck.
-If the loss were a Slip or Trip and Fall, the questions would focus on where you were walking and where you were looking.
+If your loss is a Car Accident, the questions will center on the facts leading up to the wreck.
+If the loss were a Slip, Trip and Fall, the questions would focus on where you were walking and where you were looking.

-The final area of questioning will focus on your injury and its consequences.
-You will be asked about the degree and frequency of pain, your medical care, and everyday things that you either cannot do alltogether or are limited in doing as a result of your injury.
+The final area of questioning will focus on your Injury and its consequences.
+You will be asked about the degree and frequency of pain, your medical care, and everyday things that you either cannot do altogether or are limited in doing as a result of your injury.

 Beware: all of these questions are designed either to shift some or all of the blame for the defendant’s negligent conduct on you, or to minimize your injury.
 The trial lawyers at The Law Offices of Greg Prosmushkin, P.C., stand ready to protect you and defend your rights at your Deposition.
-Call us today for a free consultation.
+Call us today for a free consultation at 215-673-7733.

 This content was written on behalf of Greg Prosmushkin.